 Laveanne Lavender Boutique

 Anyone loves lavender?
 I love lavender a lot!
 I just love the scent of it, any cocktails or hand cream that uses lavender as ingredient, I go crazy!
-Lavenne Lavender Boutique is in the Port Hope region and you can go check it out.
+Laveanne Lavender Boutique is in the Port Hope region and you can go check it out.
 In July, when lavender blooms, you can even walk around and Instagram worthy of the rows and rows of lavender fields.
 But in the fall or winter, the boutique store is open for you to purchase lavender hand made body care products, lavender inspired gourmet food items; table ware and home accents.

 Port Hope, Ontario (Canada)